How to Onboard a New Developer to an IT Team Remotely

 - Give access to corporate email and documentation.
 Before the start of work, your new employee should have their individual corporate email for all in-house team’s inquiries.
 Access to relevant documents on Google Drive or other cloud storages should also be provided for the newbie to get familiarized with all critical documents, e.g., the company’s policy, work protocols, guidelines, quality parameters, etc.

 - Share passwords and work tools.
 The new worker should have all tools and software (e.g., online meetings, task management tools) and active accounts in them to start working effectively.
+Do not forget about remote working security measures.

 - Provide relevant work resources.
 If the employee is new to remote work, it’s better to provide them with some primary education by sharing links to articles and podcasts about remote work processes.